Septic System Rehabilitation and Sewer Connection Program

 Are there any city- or town-specific home improvement programs?

-Its best to check with your city or town for up to date information.
+It is best to check with your city or town for up-to-date information.
 Here are a few:

 Yonkers - Home Improvement Loan Program